California homeless advocate: 'We're moving way too slowly' - KVIA

 “I know that people are asking, ‘Well, why don’t we just open the doors and let everyone who’s homeless get access to a hotel room?'”
 Breed said.
 “We don’t have the ability to force anyone to stay anywhere.”

-The coronavirus has infected more than 11,000 Californians and caused at least 240 deaths, according a tally by Johns Hopkins University.
+The coronavirus has infected more than 11,000 Californians and killed at least 246, according a tally by Johns Hopkins University.
 For most people, COVID-19 causes mild or moderate symptoms, such as fever and cough, that clear up in two to three weeks.
 For others, it can cause more severe illness such as pneumonia, or death.

-San Diego County has been among the most proactive, sending outreach teams with nurses to distribute hygiene kits.
-Workers are focusing first on people who want help getting into a hotel.
+San Diego County has been among the most proactive, sending outreach teams with nurses to distribute hygiene kits and focusing first on people who want help getting into a hotel.
 About 300 high-risk homeless people have moved into some of the 2,000 hotel rooms.

 “Once we plow through the thousands of people who are accepting our help we’ll be forced to deal with that stickier situation,” San Diego County Supervisor Nathan Fletcher said.